ahmedt26/haskell-snacks/README.md

-# CS1JC3
+# haskell-snacks
-My projects from my CS1JC3 computer science class.
+Bite-sized code bits of various Haskell code.
+My work from my COMPSCI 1JC3 class, which focused on using Haskell to teach us about functional programming, among various aspects of Computer Science.